madeso/bookshelf/content/books/97things/thing_52.md

 +++
-title = "Let Your Project Speak for Itself" weight = 52
+title = "52: Let Your Project Speak for Itself" weight = 52
 +++